 If the international travel provider (e.g., air, hotel, conference registration) refused to issue a refund or travel credit, the traveler should submit a claim through the UC Travel Insurance Program which may reimburse up to $2,000.
 The UC Travel Insurance Program will only cover international travel.

-- Submit a business travel expense reimbursement request through MyExpense if a) the claim requirement for the UC Travel Insurance Program is not met, or b) the amount exceeded $2000, submit a reimbursement request through MyExpense.
+1. Submit a business travel expense reimbursement request through MyExpense if a) the claim requirement for the UC Travel Insurance Program is not met, or b) the amount was greater than $2000, submit a reimbursement request through MyExpense.

 Step-by-Step Claim Submission for International Travel Cancellation